-Sahin Tendulkar throughout the intervening period, at least up to late 2013 when he finally bowed out amid great fanfare in his home city of Mumbai, the little master continued to play the game at the highest level and, for the most part, to an amazingly high standard.
+Sahin Tendulkar, throughout the intervening period, at least up to late 2013 when he finally bowed out amid great fanfare in his home city of Mumbai, continued to play the game at the highest level and, for the most part, to an amazingly high standard.
 When England faced him in 1990.
-He was a mere 17 years old but even then was astonishingly good.
+He was a mere 17 years old, but even then, he was astonishingly good.

-At non-striker’s end, he still says it was the best catch he ever took.
-Two years later he was scoring hundreds against mighty Australian bowling in Sydney and Perth.
-After that the latter a ground where visiting batsmen traditionally struggle with the pace and bounce.
+On the non-striker’s end, he still says it was the best catch he ever took.
+Two years later, he was scoring hundreds against mighty Australian bowlers in Sydney and Perth.
+After that, the latter is a ground where visiting batsmen traditionally struggle with the pace and bounce.

 In fact, it was precisely that mental strength and determination, that relentless appetite for the game, that saw him keep going for so long, pushing past one milestone after another.
-Hence that by the time he retired his record stood as not only unmatched but probably uncatchable.
+Hence, by the time he retired, his record stood as not only unmatched but probably uncatchable.

-He played 200 Test matches, 15,921 Test runs, 51 Test hundreds; 463 one-day internationals, 18,426 one-day runs, 49 one-day hundreds.
-All are records and all evidence of sustained excellence in all conditions.
-Like Sunil Gavaskar, another in a long line of prolific run-scorers to come out of Mumbai, he was very small at 5ft 5in and very nimble.
+He played 200 Test matches, 15,921 Test runs, 51 Test hundreds, 463 one-day internationals, 18,426 one-day runs, and 49 one-day hundreds.
+All are records and evidence of sustained excellence in all conditions.
+Like Sunil Gavaskar, another in a long line of prolific run-scorers to come out of Mumbai, he was very small at 5 feet 5 inches and very nimble.

-He was rarely caught out of position for any shot.
-He had an unusually low grip on the bat, and a surprisingly heavy bat, which helped him generate power, but his overall technique was immaculate.
+He was rarely caught out of position for a shot.
+He had an unusually low grip on the bat and a surprisingly heavy bat, which helped him generate power, but his overall technique was immaculate.
 He was a master technician and an absolute genius.

-In the World Cup final of 2011, when India beat Sri Lanka in Mumbai, he was not his night in terms of what he contributed to the game but everyone in the India team that night instinctively said, ‘We’ve done this for Sachin’.
+In the 2011 World Cup final of 2011, when India beat Sri Lanka in Mumbai, it was not his night in terms of what he contributed to the game, but everyone in the India team that night instinctively said, ‘We’ve done this for Sachin’.
 It was his sixth World Cup and the first he had won.

 However, his legion of fans would never have allowed him to quit with 99 international hundreds to his name, which is what he had at that point.
 Rather bizarrely, it took him almost a year to add that one extra but an all-important hundred to his list, as for once even he felt the pressure of expectation.

-Who for much of the time that he was playing was the best team in the world and possessed two all-time great bowlers in Shane Warneand Glenn McGrath.
-At one time Shane Warne said no one played him better.
+Who, for much of the time that he was playing, was the best team in the world and possessed two all-time great bowlers, Shane Warneand Glenn McGrath.
+At one time, Shane Warne said no one played him better.
 With a billion Indians hanging on his every move, he played under ridiculous pressure of a kind that none of us can understand.

 He probably experienced his most difficult times during two relatively short stints as India captain, which did not work out well for him.
 Generally speaking, though, with one exception when he was cited in a ball-tampering row in South Africa, which in turn led to the most ridiculous political posturing from the Indian management.

-He was a career free of controversy, and how many can say that?
-One accusation was that he did not always win as many matches for India as he should have done.
-That there were of course lots of runs and plenty of meaningful contributions from him.
-However, he may not several match-defining efforts for a performer of his stature.
+He had a career free of controversy, and how many can say that?
+One accusation was that he did not always win as many matches for India as he should have.
+There were, of course, lots of runs and plenty of meaningful contributions from him.
+However, he may not have made several match-defining efforts for a performer of his stature.

-This, of course, was what added extra spice to the wonderful century he scored on a worn pitch to win the Chennai Test against England in 2008 when India as a nation was recovering from the terrorist attacks in Tendulkar’s native Mumbai.
-England had held the upper hand for much of the game and when they set India 387 to win must have been confident that they could pull off what would have been a famous victory, given that winning in India is something that they have never found easy to do.
+This, of course, was what added extra spice to the wonderful century he scored on a worn pitch to win the Chennai Test against England in 2008, when India as a nation was recovering from the terrorist attacks in Tendulkar’s native Mumbai.
+England had held the upper hand for much of the game, and when they set India 387 to win, they must have been confident that they could pull off what would have been a famous victory, given that winning in India is something that they have never found easy to do.

-Sachin Tendulkar innings that day put the smiles back on the faces of a nation and proved that he could see his side home even in the most difficult circumstances.
-Ironically, that was not one of the games in which he was named man of the match – Virender Sehwag took the award for a whirlwind 83 that launched the run-chase.
+Sachin Tendulkar’s innings that day put smiles back on the faces of a nation and proved that he could see his side home even in the most difficult circumstances.
+Ironically, that was not one of the games in which he was named man of the match; Virender Sehwag took the award for a whirlwind 83 that launched the run-chase.